savindumahasen/Video-Summerizer/README.md

 # Video-Summerizer
-This is an end to end video summerizer Agentic AI project with phidata and google gemini LLM model.
-By using this application, users can analyze and get the video summary based on users questions without watching full video.
+This is an end to end video summerizer Agentic AI project with phidata, 'google gemini-2.0-flash-exp' LLM model, and streamlit.
+By using this application, users can analyze and get the video summary based on users questions without watching full video and wasting their time.